NCBI-Hackathons/Viral-VDAP/README.md

  * -phred33: specifies the base quality encoding.
  * -threads: indicates the number of threads to use.

 After this step, we get 4 output files.
-However, we are only interested in the 2 "paired" output files where both forward and reverse reads survived the processing.
+However, we are only interested in the 2 "paired" output files where both forward and reverse reads passed the processing.

 ### De novo assembly with SPAdes